 - Parking and traffic patterns (both vehicular and pedestrian) that would impact accessibility.

-Campus carriers pick up and deliver mail once daily, Monday through Friday.
-Incoming USPS mail is sorted and delivered to the dormitories and Jardine Apartments on Saturdays also.
-Mail is sorted by buiding, then delivered to each building and deposited at the building's mailbox.
-CAMPUS MAIL DELIVERY IS FOR UNIVERSITY BUSINESS-REALATED MAIL ONLY.
-All outgoing mail is metered, and the postage expended is charged to the meter account number designated in the upper left corner of the envelope.
+Campus carriers pick up and deliver mail twice daily.
+Mail is sorted by department, then delivered to each building and deposited at the specific drop area.
+CAMPUS MAIL DELIVERY IS FOR BUSINESS MAIL ONLY.
+All outgoing mail is metered, and charged to the assigned meter account number listed in the upper left corner of the envelope.
 Use of the metering service for personal mailing is prohibited.
 Personal-appearing mail will be returned to the department.

 Packages Exceeding 70 Pound Weight Limit: Central Mail Service will pick up packages over 70 pounds if special arrangements have been made through the CMS supervisor.
 We strongly advise packing packages at 70 pounds or under to make them easier to handle.
 If this is out of the question, please call and let CMS know these packages are over the weight limit.
 We will then make arrangements to handle these packages at our discretion for same day shipment.
 Arrangements must be made with CMS by 12:00 p.m. for shipment out the same day.